GSA/digitalgov.gov/content/events/2018/09/2018-09-27-a-conversation-with-evan-papp.md

 Do you want to learn how to travel internationally with video gear and develop a multimedia strategy from beginning to end?

-Bryce Spivey, Chair of the Video Production Pros community, talks with Evan Papp, Deputy Director of Communications for Power Africa from [U.S. Agency for International Development](https://www.usaid.gov/) (USAID), about a video and story he produced while traveling internationally in Africa.
+Bryce Spivey, Chair of the [Video Production Pros Community of Practice](https://digital.gov/communities/video-production/), talks with Evan Papp, Deputy Director of Communications for Power Africa from [U.S. Agency for International Development](https://www.usaid.gov/) (USAID), about a video and story he produced while traveling internationally in Africa.

 We will discuss everything from concept to completion, including marketing, collaboration, overcoming challenges, lessons learned, and more.